pixel-fabian/are-you/README.md

 - Find the clover, u will need luck!
 - Collect all 3 photos to uncover who you are.

+## Edit or play localy

+1. Clone or download this repository
+2. Open `dist/index_standalone.html` with a webserver

 ## License

 ### Code